codecov/umbrella/docker/README.md

 needed to run the service.
 The second image copies only the _runtime dependencies_ over from the first image.
 This is the image "returned by" `docker build`.

-The requirements image is pushed under the name `<GCP repo prefix/umbrella-reqs`.
+The requirements image is pushed under the name `<GCP repo prefix>/umbrella-reqs`.
 Its tag includes the SHA1 hash of its inputs:
 - `uv.lock`
 - `docker/Dockerfile.requirements`
 - `libs/shared/**`

+### The "test requirements image": `Dockerfile.test-requirements`

+On top of the base "requirements image", this image installs development dependencies like linters and such which don't belong in our production deployments.

+The test requirements image is pushed under the name `<GCP repo prefix>/umbrella-test-reqs`.
+Its tag matches the SHA of the base requirements image.

 ### The "app image": `Dockerfile`